davidzyx/HinDroid-with-Embeddings/README.md

 ![APBPA](https://i.imgur.com/NZq0zxO.png) -->

 <!-- The graph shows promising results and the clusters are separated nicely between benign and malware applications.  -->
-As word2vec does not generate embeddings for unseen words, test applications in our case, we trained a decision tree regressor using the true embeddings for training application as the labels, and the average of the embeddings of each application’s associated api as the training data.
+As word2vec does not generate embeddings for unseen words, test applications in our case, we trained a decision tree regressor using the true embeddings for training application as the labels, and the average of all the embeddings of each application’s associated api as the training data.
 Using this regressor we are able to generate embeddings for test applications using its associated api appear in the training corpus.

 ### Node2Vec

 In node2vec, the entire Heterogeneous Information Network is regarded as an large homogeneous graph and the only theoretical difference to the word2vec approach is the random walk procedure.
 The graph traversal method is based on a graph where all different types of edges are merged together to be one.
 This change is adapting to the inability of node2vec to traverse according to a metapath but instead a truly random walk with no specific rules restricting where the next node would be.
 We choose a return parameter of 2 and a in-out parameter of 1 empirically to perform walks beginning on each app node for 100 times.
 This results in a corpus similar to the word2vec approach, so we could use the same methodology to match and predict different distributions of app and API embeddings.

+As node2vec also does not generate embeddings for test appication, we use the similar approach to generate the embeddings for test application using associated API embeddings.

 ![node2vec](https://i.imgur.com/auK5rqj.png)